 Supervision style: Directive support: C / Training structure: 6

-How often you meet with your PhD students 1-1 formally outside of group meetings (i.e. meetings of >30 minutes): At least once a fortnight; In person.
+How often you meet with your PhD students 1-1 formally outside of group meetings (i.e. meetings of >30 minutes): At least once per week; mixture of virtually and in person.

 Notice needed for feedback on work (based on a 5000 word report): 1-2 weeks